lisatitshall/sales-dashboard/README.md

   - Remove duplicates from the new table checking the number is as expected
   - Sort the table if needed
   - Add an index to the new column starting from 1
-  - Rename and reorder the new index column
+  - Rename the new index column
   - These steps will show on the right hand side of the Query Editor
   - ![new table](https://github.com/user-attachments/assets/0c10b885-8b53-4742-a69e-7a785d33f87d)
   - Back on the sales table, use the merge queries option